-With this form, you must also file the following:
+With this form, you may also need to file the following:

-- Child Support Guidelines Worksheet, Florida Family Law Rules of Procedure Form 12.902(e).
+- Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) Affidavit, Florida Supreme Court Approved Family Law Form 12.902(d), if the case involves child(ren). - Child Support Guidelines Worksheet, Florida Family Law Rules of Procedure Form 12.902(e), if child support is an issue.
 (If you do not know the other party's income, you may file this worksheet after his or her financial affidavit has been served on you.) - Settlement Agreement, if you have reached an agreement on any or all of the issues.
-Although there is no form for this in these Florida Family Law Forms, you may construct a settlement agreement using the pertinent sections contained in Marital Settlement Agreement for Dissolution of Marriage with Dependent or Minor Child(ren), Florida Supreme Court Approved Family Law Form 12.902(f)(1). - Notice of Social Security Number, Florida Supreme Court Approved Family Law Form 12.902(j), if not previously filed. - Family Law Financial Affidavit, Florida Family Law Rules of Procedure Form 12.902(b) or (c).
-Certificate of Compliance with Mandatory Disclosure, Florida Family Law Rules of Procedure Form 12.932.
-(This must be filed within 45 days of service of the supplemental petition on the respondent, if not filed at the time of the supplemental petition, unless you and the other party have agreed not to exchange these documents.)
+Although there is no form for this in these Florida Family Law Forms, you may construct a settlement agreement using the pertinent sections contained in Marital Settlement Agreement for Dissolution of Marriage with Dependent or Minor Child(ren), Florida Supreme Court Approved Family Law Form 12.902(f)(1), or Marital Settlement Agreement for Dissolution of Marriage with [Property but] No Dependent or Minor Child(ren), Florida Supreme Court Approved Family Law Form 12.902(f)(2). - Notice of Social Security Number, Florida Supreme Court Approved Family Law Form 12.902(j), if not previously filed. - Family Law Financial Affidavit, Florida Family Law Rules of Procedure Form 12.902(b) or (c).
+(This must be filed within 45 days of service of the supplemental petition on you, if not filed at the time you file your answer.) - Certificate of Compliance with Mandatory Disclosure, Florida Family Law Rules of Procedure Form 12.932.
+(This must be filed within 45 days of service of the supplemental petition on you, if not filed at the time of you file your answer, unless you and the other party have agreed not to exchange these documents.)